refractionPOINT/lce_doc/docs/faq.md

      home for a specific amount of time.
 * This means a common strategy is to have "first level" detections that look for general suspicious behavior, and when necessary for those detections to trigger `history_dump` to get full context.

+### How do LimaCharlie events map with Sysmon events on Windows?